 trap.
 Call us and let us assist you with the recovery of the

 property within the bounds of the law.

-It is a popular myth that the tenant can withhold all of the rent if
+It is a popular myth that you can withhold all of the rent if the

-the rental agreement is breached.
-Under Oklahoma law that is
+rental agreement is breached.
+Under Oklahoma law that is simply

-simply not true.
-At the same time there is another myth that the
+not true.
+At the same time there is another myth that you can have

 any necessary repairs completed and deduct the full amount of the

 repairs from the rent.
 Again that is totally untrue.
 Under